nishamghimire5/DataMaestro/README.md

 - Select specific columns: `SELECT Column1, Column2 FROM data`
 - Select with filtering: `SELECT * FROM data WHERE Column = 'Value'`

+SELECT queries display filtered results without modifying the original data.
+The UI provides:

+- A preview of filtered data (first 5 rows)
+- Options to apply the filtered results to the current dataset
+- A download button to save the filtered results as a new CSV file
+- Information about how many rows were returned by the query

 ### UPDATE Operations

 - Update all rows: `UPDATE data SET Column = 'New Value'`